 Most will lay eggs in January, but don’t be surprised if your hen starts laying in December.

 Silkies have black skin, muscle, and bones which may be too odd or eccentric for most to consider consuming; however, the lean meat is described as tender and is a delicacy in the East.

-The dark chicken meat is used in various types of cuisine across the world.
+The dark gray or almost black flesh is used in various types of cuisine across the world.